 Students who register after pre-registration are not assured places in these classes.
-Students need permission of the chair to register for student teaching.
+Students need the permission of the chair to register for student teaching.
 All pre-requisites for student teaching must be completed before permission is granted.
 Therefore, students are urged to complete pre-requisites (including PI 204) by the end of the spring semester of their junior year.
 It is recommended that students meet piano proficiency requirements by the end of their sophomore year.

 Student teaching is a full semester in duration and is usually completed during the seventh or eighth semester of study.
-Students may not enroll for any applied or classroom courses during the semester of student teaching, except for ME 587 and ME 595.
+Students may not enroll for any applied or classroom courses during the semester of student teaching, except for ME 587.
 In addition, students may not present or participate in recitals or choral performances or ensembles during the semester of student teaching.
 Further departmental policies regarding the student teaching semester are contained in the Music Education Department Handbook.
 Students are referred to the paragraph above which relates to registering for the student teaching semester.

 Master of Music Education (M.M.E)

 The Master of Music Education program is for music teachers who wish to complete graduate study in three to four summers or in two academic years.
 Students may also combine summer and academic terms to accelerate completion.
 The degree is for those who hold an undergraduate degree in music education and a teaching certificate.
 Students do not earn teacher certification through this degree program.